 A phoenix is a long-lived bird from ancient Greek folklore that is born from the ashes of its predecessor.
 Similar to a phoenix, the Pacific Northwest has an opportunity to be reborn from the metaphorical ashes of the Snake River dams more vibrant and vivacious than ever before.

-The four dams on the lower Snake River were once a necessary phoenix, supplying Washington state with a small amount of clean energy and allowing agricultural interests to ship their goods to port.
-However, the dams also destroyed the cultural, spiritual, and economic way of life for tribes by inundating their lands and decimating salmon populations.
-The dams add to the demise of the Southern Resident orca population that feeds almost exclusively on salmon.
-The dams disrupt an entire ecosystem and now represent a phoenix that is ready to become ashes.
-This phoenix is no longer useful, it’s time is past, and it can make way for a brighter future.
+The four dams on the lower Snake River were once a necessary compromise to the then healthy river, supplying Washington state with a small amount of clean energy and allowing agricultural interests to ship their goods to port.
+However since their construction, the dams have harmed the cultural, spiritual, and economic strength of Pacific Northwest tribes by inundating their lands and decimating salmon populations.
+The dams contribute to the demise of Chinook salmon by blocking critical spawning habitat, and also impact the Southern Resident orca population that almost exclusively relies on them for nutrition.
+The dams disrupt an entire ecosystem and now it is time for the Snake River to rise like a phoenix from their ashes, a symbol of a bright and abundant future for the Pacific Northwest.

-Congressman Simpson’s proposal is not yet legislation; it is a framework that acknowledges that these dams are an outdated phoenix that needs to crumble in order to rebuild a 21st century Pacific Northwest with a free-flowing Snake River and updated, clean infrastructure.
+Congressman Simpson’s proposal is not yet legislation; it is a framework that acknowledges that these dams are outdated and need to crumble in order to rebuild a 21st century Pacific Northwest with a free-flowing Snake River and updated, clean infrastructure.
 It is a recognition that Northwest salmon and Southern Resident orcas that are part of our regional culture, economy, and ecology will be unable to return from the brink of extinction if the four Lower Snake River dams remain in place.